Judge sides with medicinal marijuana seller against Cambridge law; city mulls next steps

 Vowed to fight

-The two-year moratorium didn’t sit well with the registered marijuana dispensaries, whose executives swore a lawsuit upon passage – and followed through.
+The two-year moratorium didn’t sit well with the registered marijuana dispensaries, whose executives swore a lawsuit upon passage – and followed through in October.

 Revolutionary Clinics, which is selling to patients in Alewife and East Somerville and has a Central Square space primed to open, led the fight, saying it would lose $700,000 in profits monthly at each store where it couldn’t sell pot for recreational use.
 On Friday the company celebrated a decision by Superior Court Associate Justice Kathleen M. McCarthy to issue a preliminary injunction quashing the business-permitting ordinance that blocked RMDs from adult-use sales.